 This major undertaking involves restoring and managing stream flows and habitat, boosting wild populations with hatchery-raised endangered fish, and reducing negative interactions with certain nonnative fish species.
 The goal of recovery is to achieve natural, self-sustaining populations of the endangered fish so they no longer require protection under the federal Endangered Species Act.
 To see how the data are used, explore our documents and publications

-Year 1 Release of the STReaMS website is now available!
+The development of the Species Tagging, Research, and Monitoring System was a five year endeavor, with major developments ending in 2019.
 For more information on the progression of specific features, see the Website Update Log.

 The STReaMS online database was developed, and is currently managed by, the Colorado Natural Heritage Program.
 CNHP tracks and ranks Colorado's rare and imperiled species and habitat, and provides scientific information and expertise to promote the conservation of biological resources.
 Established in 1979, CNHP is a non-profit scientific organization affiliated with the Warner College of Natural Resources at Colorado State University.